Veterinarian: Curriculum comparison with human medicine

 The first two-year curriculum in both veterinary and human medical schools are very similar in course names, but in certain subjects are relatively different in content.
 Considering the courses, the first two-year curriculum usually includes biochemistry, physiology, histology, anatomy, pharmacology, microbiology, epidemiology, pathology and hematology.

 Some veterinary schools use the same biochemistry, histology, and microbiology books as human medical students; however, the course content is greatly supplemented to include the varied animal diseases and species differences.
 In the past, many veterinarians were trained in pharmacology using the same text books used by physicians.
 As the specialty of veterinary pharmacology has developed, more schools are using pharmacology textbooks written specifically for veterinarians.
 Veterinary physiology, anatomy, and histology is complex, as physiology often varies among species.
 Microbiology and virology of animals share the same foundation as human microbiology, but with grossly different disease manifestation and presentations.
 Epidemiology is focused on herd health and prevention of herd borne diseases and foreign animal diseases.
 Pathology, like microbiology and histology, is very diverse and encompasses many species and organ systems.
 Most veterinary schools have courses in small animal and large animal nutrition, often taken as electives in the clinical years or as part of the core curriculum in the first two years.

 The final two-year curriculum is similar to that of human medicine only in clinical emphasis.
 A veterinary student must be well prepared to be a fully functional veterinarian on the day of graduation, competent in both surgery and medicine.
 The graduating veterinarian must be able to pass medical board examination and be prepared to enter clinical practice on the day of graduation, while most human medical doctors in the United States complete 3 to 5 years of post-doctoral residency before practicing medicine independently, usually in a very narrow and focused specialty.
 Many veterinarians do also complete a post-doctoral residency, but it is not nearly as common as it is in human medicine.

 In the last years, curricula in both human and veterinary medicine have been adapted with the aim of incorporating competency-based teaching.
 Furthermore, the importance of institutionalized systematic teacher feedback has been recognized and tools such as clinical encounter cards are being implemented in clinical veterinary education.

 Impact on human medicine

 Some veterinarians pursue post-graduate training and enter research careers and have contributed to advances in many human and veterinary medical fields, including pharmacology and epidemiology.
 Research veterinarians were the first to isolate oncoviruses, Salmonella species, Brucella species, and various other pathogenic agents.
-Veterinarians were in the forefront in the effort to suppress malaria and yellow fever in the United States.
+Veterinarians were at the forefront in the effort to suppress malaria and yellow fever in the United States.
 Veterinarians identified the botulism disease-causing agent, developed propofol; a widely used anesthetic induction drug, produced an anticoagulant used to treat human heart disease, and developed surgical techniques for humans, such as hip-joint replacement, limb and organ transplants.